- What is a general election?

 Source: The Constitution Act, 1982

-A ministry is the portfolio under the direction of a Cabinet Minister, which includes departments, crown corporations, along with agencies, boards, commissions and other initiatives of the province, and the employees therein.
-Cabinet Ministers are appointed by the Premier and are responsible for the daily operations of their ministry, the creation of laws relating to their ministry, and for answering questions relating to their ministry to opposition MLAs during ‘Question Period’.
+A ministry in Manitoba is the portfolio under the direction of a Cabinet Minister, which includes departments and other agencies.
+Cabinet Ministers are appointed by the Premier to be responsible for the daily operations of their ministry, the creation of laws relating to their ministry, and for answering questions relating to their ministry to opposition MLAs during ‘Question Period’.

 Source: Departments – Manitoba